natdudley/natdudley.github.io/_posts/2015-06-16-design-heart-security.markdown

 For most applications, the majority of your end-users will be non-technical.
 Your design personas would likely highlight that, when something goes wrong, they feel comforted by professional presentation and clear directions.
 They don't need or understand technical jargon.

 They're not interested in the error code on the page.
-They're not really interested in your server issues or if you can't find the page.
+They're not really interested in your server issues.
 This is superfluous information.
 They want to know what to do next.

 When you're trying to break into someone else's site, information is gold.
 The security personas would likely have highlighted that they're interested in knowing where and when things are going wrong, because that's somewhere they can start digging.

-This is a perfect example of cargo-cult thinking.
 There is no good reason to _ever_ show an end-user an HTTP status code on a production site.
 You never, ever want to give an attacker more information than you need to.

-But, the early browsers at CERN dumped them there for machines to read.
-They were never intended for our users to read.
-But, people didn't understand the specs, and decades later, and in the intervening years, they've become beautiful and on-brand.
+This is a perfect example of cargo-cult thinking.
+We should have them because everyone has them, right?
+Turns out that back in the early days of the Web, the browsers at CERN dumped status codes on a page for machines to read.
+They were never intended for users to read.
+But, people didn't understand the specs, and so they just copied them.
+Decades later, they're still here.
+In the intervening years, they've become beautiful and on-brand.

-Everyone makes them because everyone always has.
-But your end users don't want or need the error codes.
-You don't want to give them to your attackers.
-But here they are, in this product, and in pages all over the web.
+Our end users don't want them.
+We don't want to give them to attackers.
+But they still exist, and so do products like Statuscode.io's Error Pages.

 Nobody involved in that product, from designers to security folks, sat down and thought about a persona-based design for this: giving the people who need information the right information at the right time, and keeping the stuff we don't want to share out of reach.